dnbasta/ynab-transaction-adjuster/docs/basic_usage.md

 adjustement.
 The `adjust()` method receives a singular [`OriginalTransaction`][models.OriginalTransaction] and a [`TransactionModifier`][models.TransactionModifier].
 The latter is prefilled with values from the original transaction.
 Its attributes can be modified, and it needs to be returned at the end of the function.
-Please refer to the [detailed usage](detailed_usage.md) section for explanations how to change different attributes.
+Please check the [detailed usage](detailed_usage.md) section for explanations how to change different attributes.
 ```py
 from ynabtransactionadjuster import YnabTransactionAdjuster
 from ynabtransactionadjuster.models import OriginalTransaction, TransactionModifier